SpaceshipxDev/productmanager/architecture.md

 - Tables:
   - `users` – stores user credentials (`id`, `username`, `password`).
   - `lines` – each row of a daily log (`user_id`, `date`, `idx`, `content`, `last_modified`).
   - Database helpers in `lib/db.ts` provide CRUD operations.
-A new `getAllNotes` function aggregates all lines per user and date.
+A new `getAllNotes` function aggregates all lines per user and date and reports each note's last modified timestamp.

 ### Authentication
 - Sessions are signed tokens stored in a cookie.
 Creation and verification logic lives in `lib/auth.ts`.